Capstone-Recommender-System-2020/A1P-Full-Stack-Recommender-System/README.md

 1. Go to command line
 2. Navigate to file directory that contains the "reactapp" folder
 3. Run this command: npm start
+4. You should see that the React page will pop up on your browser as a new tab

 **Installing packages through "requirements.txt"**
 1. Go to command line